 In future networks, trust and liability will be fostered through integration of novel mechanisms supporting confidence between parties, liability for security incidents and compliance with regulation.
-These mechanisms will provide the means for liability contextualization, imputability and verifiability at different stages of 5G services (pre/post issuance, during service operation, and for post mortem forensic investigations).
-In particular, they will form a framework in which each party is aware of its own liability level regarding the other parties and is able in the same way to deliver post-issue evidences (or post mortem in case of major failure) to qualify which party has not delivered its duties.
+These mechanisms will provide the means for liability contextualization, immutability, and verifiability at different stages of 5G services (pre/post issuance, during service operation, and for post-mortem forensic investigations).
+They will form a framework in which each party is aware of its own liability level regarding the other parties and is able in the same way to deliver post-issue evidence (or post-mortem in case of major failure) to qualify which party has not delivered its duties.